kallisti5/rivian-service-guide/README.md

 If your Tonneau jams, contact Rivian service.
 They'll open it fully and lock it out until the final solution is released.

+# Legal

+Rivian is a registered trademark of [Rivian](https://rivian.com).
+This guide is unofficial and has no direct relationship with Rivian.
+The authors will accept no responsibility if the steps in this guide break your vehicle or void your warranty.